mnot/I-D/rfc5785bis/draft.md

-Rather, they are designed to facilitate discovery of information about an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin' resources.
+Rather, they are designed to facilitate discovery of information about an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin's resources.

 As such, the well-known URI space was created with the expectation that it will be used to make